projectara/greybus-spec/source/connection.rst

 protocols).
 The version of a particular protocol advertised by a module is the same as the version of the document that defines the protocol (so for protocols defined herein, the version is |gb-major|.\
 |gb-minor|).
-In the future, if the protocol specifications are split
+In the future, if the protocol specifications are removed from
-out of this document, the versions will become independent of the overall Greybus Application protocol document.
+this document, the versions will become independent of the overall Greybus Specification document.

 To agree on a protocol, an operation request supplies the (greatest) major and minor version of the protocol supported by the source of a